Why Do I Have Childhood Memories Of

 I think part of the deal is that he was so good as the baddy in Caddyshack that I can see him as that guy in every movie.
 For example, he seems like he could easily be every uptight father from movies like Bachelor Party, or maybe not the main baddy but one of the henchmen in something like Revenge Of The Nerds, or even a grumpy investor type for something like Brewster's Millions.

 Again, these are just the types of roles that I genuinely thought would fill Mr. Knight's IMDB page.
-Part of me felt like there was some Mandela Effect type nonsense going on here, which in a way is true because I did just experience false memories of a past that just didn't happen, only unlike the M.E.
+Part of me felt like there was some Mandela Effect type nonsense going on here.
+In a way, this is the case because I did just experience false memories of a past that just didn't happen, only unlike the M.E.
 YouTube experts I'm not stubborn enough to stick to my guns after working through the reason for the mistake that was going on in my head.

 Alright, enough sharing what I thought I saw in the past... well, the deep past... now it's time to move on to the near past to share what I just saw as I give you...